rajib18197/rajib18197/README.md

-## Hello there, This is Rajib Das
-# JavaScript Developer
+# Hello there, I'm a JavaScript Developer!

 A Programmer with an immense passion for developing software.
 Due to this, I am learning a broad area of technologies with deep care not perfunctory, every single day.

-- 💬 Ask me about CSS, JavaScript, React JS
+- 🎓 Currently studying Computer Science and engineering (11th Semester) at Bangladesh University of Business and Technology (BUBT)
+- 💬 Commonly use: .js, .c, .html, .css .scss
+- 📖 Deeply passionate about JavaScript ecosystem
+- 📖 Currently I'm learning DS-Algo and OOP
 - 📫 How to reach me: rajib18197@gmail.com